What budget for activities and outings Peru?

 In Lima, some museums are free on the1st Sunday of each month.
 There is also a Museum Night, usually on the3rd Sunday in May.

 Going out in Peru is best reserved for people with a comfortable standard of living, as the cost of a cocktail is often higher than the cost of a menu, starting at S/30.
 Cocktail bars, wine bars and craft breweries have flourished, particularly in Lima.
 Here, it's a good idea to leave a tip.
 There are also many smaller bars serving popular beers and alcoholic beverages, but often of lesser quality.
-For shows, you can buy tickets in advance on the Internet, for example on sites such as teleticket.com or joinnus.com.
+For shows, tickets can be purchased in advance on the Internet, for example on sites such as teleticket.com or joinnus.com.
 In Lima, there are some very accomplished traditional dance shows.
 In Trujillo, you can attend marinera and caballo de paso shows.
 In Cusco, the Qosko center offers a show that is included in the city's must-see tourist ticket.

 What budget to eat Peru?